bspinne2/megr2157-portfolio/docs/assignments/A02/index.md

 Next it was time to numerically solve each of the numerical forces.
 While I could accomplish this using on paper substitution, I opted to use PTC MathCAD to simplify the calculations.
 I first provided the givens, then I used those values to substitute into the variables I created.

 ![Screenshot Description](Screenshot%202026-09-02%20220932.png)

+I was definitely surprised at how large the magnitude of the forces are.
+I was expected member CD to be the largest, but was shocked to learn member AE had the largest force acting on it.
+We will use this force for the next few steps.

+Next it was time to calculate the minimum cross-sectional area required for the truss to not fail, given the specifically provided safety factor of 3.5.
+For this step I was a little confused, as a said the yield strength was given, yet I did not see it provided anywhere.
+I then figured that since the material was provided to us, it was intentioned for us to look up the likely yield strength of the material.
+To my surprise, there was many yield strengths for many different conditions.
+I chose to pick the smallest one as that would allow for the greatest guarantee that the conditions meet the factor of safety.